ndwarshuis/org-ml/README.md

 `statistics-cookie` is a list following the same format as [`om-elem-build-statistics-cookie`](#om-elem-build-statistics-cookie-value-key-post-blank).

-`section-contents` is a list of elements that will go in the headline section.
+`section-children` is a list of elements that will go in the headline section.

 `subheadlines` contains zero or more headlines that will go under the